nicobld/MyneSweepr/README.md

 # MyneSweepr
-An epic MineSweeper game made in C++ with the SDL2 library.
+MineSweeper game made in C++ with the SDL2 library.

-First click on tile might be long because of a feature I added that starts the game only if you click on a blank tile.
-Makes it more convenient to start the game.

 ## Requirements
 _SDL2_